Here’s what you want to know:

 Patrick Boehler contributed reporting.

-What would you like to see right here?
-Get in touch with us at [email protected].
+What would you like to see here?
+Speak to us at [email protected].